Murder of Shakira Spencer: Arrest and trial

 Studholme, Richardson and Pendlebury were arrested the following day after police were contacted by a relative of Pendlebury's to whom he had confessed his role in the killing.
 Three days later, following the discovery of text messages and mobile phone recordings showing Spencer being beaten by the trio, they were charged with her murder.
 On 30 September, all three defendants appeared at Westminster Magistrates Court, where they were remanded in custody.
-They plead not-guilty on 20 December, and a trial date was set the following year for 4 September 2023.
+They pleaded not-guilty on 20 December, and a trial date was set the following year for 4 September 2023.

 Following a 12-week trial at the Old Bailey, Studholme, Richardson and Pendlebury were convicted of Spencer's murder on 11 December 2023.
 Following the trial, Ealing Borough Council said it had launched an Adult Safeguarding Review of the case.
 In February 2024, Studholme, Richardson and Pendlebury were each sentenced to life imprisonment with a minimum term of 34 years.
 In her sentencing statement, Judge Angela Rafferty told the trio they had shown no remorse for their actions and their only concern was for themselves.
 All three will become eligible for parole on 25 May 2056.